Are you feeling under pressure, overworked, or that there is just too much to do?

-Feeling under pressure?
-Overworked?
-Are you and your team working hard but can’t seem to keep up, let alone get ahead?
-You are not alone.
+Perhaps you and your team are working hard but can’t seem to keep up, let alone get ahead.

-Those of us who hire and lead staff live with the tension of knowing how many staff is the right number, what positions are the right positions, and when is the right time to hire more people.
+If you hire and lead staff, you understand the pressure of knowing how many staff is the right number, what positions are the right positions, and when is the right time to hire more people.

 Let’s start with some thoughts about why you should not establish a new role or position to hire.

 You might be surprised about how true the old saying is – “The squeaky wheel gets the oil.”
-True as it may be, if you do give in to an underperforming complaining staff member who wants you to hire them more help, it will kill the morale of your team.
+True as that may be, if you give in to an underperforming and complaining staff member who wants you to hire them more help, it will hurt the morale of your team.